The reasons for optimising are at the end.

 - Smallest file size.

-* There a tutorial here for people with Macs who don't have Photoshop.
+* There's a tutorial here for people with Macs who don't have Photoshop.

 Here are the main tips in brief.
 There are only two and a half tips, so we're talking really brief.

-With little exception (looking at you, svg), the only file formats for web are jpg and png.
+With little exception (gif, svg), the only file formats for web worth considering are jpg and png.

 Pictures of people and things should be in jpg format.